 We don't have every single medication in stock that your cat or dog might need.
 And neither does a traditional veterinary hospital.
 We carry the most common medications with us (flea/tick/heartworm prevention, antibiotics, medications for eye and ear infections or vomiting/diarrhea, allergy medications, etc).
 We also have a trusted online pharmacy through which we can expedite any needed medication straight to your door.

-I live with a dog, five indoor cats, an 8 year old boy and a messy husband.
+I live with 2 dogs, five indoor cats, a 9 year old boy and a messy husband.
 Believe me, I will not judge your space.
 Please do not feel that you need to clean up for your vet to come for a visit.
-All we require is a small area of open floor space where we can do an exam on your animal.
+All we require is a small area of open floor space where we can do an exam on your animal(s).